Jardine Scholarship

-The Jardine Scholarship is a full scholarship, primarily for undergraduates, offered by Jardines for study at the Universities of Oxford and Cambridge.
+The Jardine Scholarship is a full scholarship offered by Jardines for study at the Universities of Oxford and Cambridge.
+It is considered among the world's most prestigious and selective international scholarship programs, alongside the Rhodes Scholarship.
 It was established in 1982 to commemorate the company's 150th anniversary and was founded with the objective of developing future leaders, who would give back to the societies in which Jardine Matheson operates.
 By 2018, 293 Jardine Scholarships had been awarded.

 Selection and selectivity

 The scholarship is available for study in only four colleges in the University of Oxford and four in the University of Cambridge, with some exceptions.
 These are Exeter College, Oxford, Oriel College, Oxford, The Queen's College, Oxford, Trinity College, Oxford, Trinity College, Cambridge, Magdalene College, Cambridge, Peterhouse, Cambridge and Downing College, Cambridge.

-It is limited also to the countries in which Jardine Matheson has a significant presence; these include Hong Kong, China, Singapore, Indonesia, Thailand, Vietnam, Cambodia, Malaysia, Myanmar, the Philippines, and Taiwan.
+It is also limited to the countries in which Jardine Matheson has a significant presence; these include Hong Kong, Mainland China, Singapore, Indonesia, Thailand, Vietnam, Cambodia, Malaysia, Myanmar, the Philippines, and Taiwan.

 Application process

 The application process involves both interviews and tests.
-There are typically two rounds of interviews and two essays, the latter on the applicant's career aspirations and on a separately assigned topic.
+There are typically two rounds of interviews and two timed essay exams, the latter on the applicant's career aspirations and on a separately assigned topic.
 The final interview is with the Scholarship Committee, typically a panel of eight or more experts.
 Former chairmen of the Scholarship Committee include Duncan Robinson, Sir Ivor Roberts and Geoffrey Grimmett.